-The Hexamid rocked the Ultralight Backpacking scene earlier this year because it's a single person, pyramid style, cuben fiber tarp that weighs under 3 oz.
-It's made by Joe Valesko at Zpacks.com, who has hiked the AT and the CDT, and has a good rep in the community.
-He used a prototype version of the Hexamid on the CDT last year and there was a lot of excitement when he came out with the production model.
+The Zpacks Hexamid rocked the Ultralight Backpacking scene when it first came out because it’s a single person, pyramid style, cuben fiber tarp that weighs under 3 oz.
+It’s made by long distance hike Joe Valesko at Zpacks.com, who has a good rep in the community.
+He used a prototype version of the Hexamid on the CDT and there was a lot of excitement when he came out with the production model.
 People, including me, started buying it before he could even get a web page up about it.

 The Hexamid is available with sewn-in no-see-um netting and I purchased this option.
 On hindsight, I probably should have just purchased the tarp without it, as I explain below.